Discovering DMR – 1

-After weeks of intense learning and effort, I feel like I'm just beginning to get a handle on D-STAR, having put together a nicely working solution for my shack as well as for mobile.
-So why am I adventuring off in a new direction already?
+After weeks of intense learning and effort, I felt like I was just beginning to get a handle on D-STAR, having put together a nicely working solution for my shack as well as for mobile.
+So why did I decide to adventure off in a new direction already?

-So I decided to dive right back into another bowl of baffling info-soup and learn how to swim all over again.
-I ordered a DMR HT, and as soon as it and the openSPOT arrive, I'll share my new adventure here.
+I guess I must be a bit crazy, but a learning opportunity presented itself, so I decided to dive right back into another bowl of baffling info-soup and learn how to swim all over again, this time in the DMR soup bowl.
+I ordered a DMR HT, and started this page to record my new adventure.

-Another digital voice system that amateur radio enthusiasts can play around with.
+A commercial digital voice system that amateur radio enthusiasts are adapting for use by hams.

 DMR is a digital radio standard originally designed for commercial use and developed by the European Telecommunications Standards Institute (ETSI) beginning in 2005, which hams now are adapting for amateur radio use.